 NOTE: The following is not an all-inclusive listing.
-The references only include projects typically funded by the State of Kansas CDBG program.
+The references only include projects typically funded by the State of Kansas NSP program.
 For a complete listing of CE projects, refer to 24 CFR Part 58.35.
 The numbering used below corresponds to the regulation.

-Categorically Exclusions Not Subject To (CENST) 58.35(b)
+Categorically Exclusions Not Subject To (CENST)